 - Brown sugar (GI = 64).
 Often produced by adding molasses to refined white sugar (sucrose).
 Brown sugar can also be unrefined or partially refined sugar crystals with some residual molasses.
 Brown sugar contains 3.5% (light brown sugar) to 6.5% (dark brown sugar) molasses.

 - Glucose (GI = 100).
-Glucose is blood sugar and is regulated by insulin.
+Blood sugar is comprised of glucose, which is regulated by insulin.